dusthandler/CITM_Dev_1/README.md

 ## Innovation:

-- You can jump to walk on the roof.
-When you are in that state you cannot jump against the gravity, if you jump you will fall, but you will still be able to use the double jump.
+- You can jump invert gravity and walk on the roof (limited times)
+- After shooting, shuriken comes back and stays with player
+- double jump
 ## Interesting stuff about how the levels have been designed
 https://github.com/dusthandler/CITM_Dev_1/blob/master/Dev_class6_handout/Graphics_Kev_shits/Level%20Design/Level_1_2_Design.png